-Drive approximately 4 hours to Hue, this journey will take you over the scenic Hai Van Pass.
+This morning drive approximately 4 hours to Hue; this journey will take you over the scenic Hai Van Pass.
 Hue is the epitome of Vietnam's dynamic past, and considered a scholarly city.
-Upon arrival, explore the Royal Tomb of Minh Mang; the complex comprises of almost 40 monuments and is surrounded by gardens and pools, making it one of the more beautiful tombs.
+Explore the Royal Tomb of Minh Mang; the complex comprises of almost 40 monuments and is surrounded by gardens and pools, making it one of the more beautiful tombs.